 All that a minimum wage increase can do is raise the lowest wage that can be paid to a worker for an hour of work.

 A higher minimum wage cannot keep labor costs what they were before the hike.
 It cannot increase the skill level of any worker.
 Or expand payrolls.
 Or keep work hours the same as before.
 It cannot keep jobs available to first-time and low-skilled workers the same as before.
 Or prevent automation from becoming a cheaper alternative to human labor.
 Or prevent inflation from destroying gains in people’s income.
 A higher minimum wage cannot help young people find work and stay out of mischief.
 Nor can it keep employers in business despite sharply rising labor prices.

 While minimum-wage hikes can help some low-income workers, they also hurt the very people they’re supposed to help: the poorest, the least skilled, and the disadvantaged.

 - Only 3.1 percent of workers in North Carolina are paid at or below the minimum wage.
 Most minimum-wage workers are new to the workforce, often unproven, and often not educated beyond high school.
 But nearly half the workforce in North Carolina earns less than $15 per hour.

-- Research from the Heritage Foundation estimated that raising the minimum wage to $15 per hour would cost over 330,000 jobs in North Carolina (full-time equivalent jobs) by 2021.
+- More than doubling the minimum wage to $15 per hour would result in a significant increase in labor costs statewide, affecting nearly half the state’s workforce.
+Research from the Heritage Foundation estimated that raising the minimum wage to $15 per hour would cost over 330,000 jobs in North Carolina.

 - Keep the state minimum wage no higher than the federal minimum wage.
-Create no greater harm to the poorest, least-skilled, and least-experienced workers in North Carolina.
+Impose no greater harm on the poorest, least-experienced, and least-skilled workers in North Carolina.